HamBa-m/HamBa-m.github.io/index.md

 classes: wide
 ---

-Welcome to my **“online corner”**—a special place where I, **Hamza Ba-mohammed**, an AI research engineer and PhD student in Distributed AI’s security, mix research, business, and personal ideas.
+Welcome to my **“online corner”**—a special place where I, **Hamza Ba-mohammed**, an AI research engineer and PhD candidate in Multi Agent AI’s security, mix research, business, and personal ideas.
 This isn’t just a portfolio or blog; it’s a cozy space showing my CV, schoolwork, tech tips, art, and thoughts about life and culture.
 It’s open for everyone who loves learning.

 ### The Story Behind the Brand
 My logo uses **purple**—my favorite color—because it’s rare and royal, showing excellence, new ideas, and beauty.
 The Arabic letters **ر ح ب** (from ركن حام بام) show my Arabic roots.
 The shapes look like a shield, celebrating simple geometry and standing for honesty and strength.